magcode/daikin-mqtt/README.md

 It aims to be compliant to the [Homie convention](https://homieiot.github.io).

-You can keep this service running, even when powering off your Daikin AC device completely.
-Once it comes back online it will be reported via MQTT (`$state=ready`, compare with [Homie Device Lifecycle](https://homieiot.github.io/specification/#device-lifecycle)).

 This software has only been tested with the Daikin **BRP069A42** adapter.
 Others may work.
 Please test and let me know.

 # Properties file